 Simple grief is painful but not complicated by other factors.
 Someone you loved and had a good relationship with died, and you miss them terribly.
 That’s uncomplicated grief.
 It’s a big hole in your soul where this person used to be.
 Don’t fool yourself that simple grief is something you should get over on your own.
 Just because there are not additional factors complicating your grief does not mean the pain of the loss is not intense.
 At the same time, it is very possible that the pain will not be intense.
 Sometimes, we know a death is coming and have made peace with it, other times we do not feel pain because we are numb, in shock,.
 All these reactions are perfectly normal, but grief counseling can help to give you the support, comfort, and specific tools that will help you move through (and eventually past) your grief.

-Complex grief occurs when their is unfinished emotional business with the individual who passed on.
-Maybe you had conflict with this person….maybe they abused you when you were a child….maybe you feel guilty for their death.
-Many issues can complicated the grieving process and therapy can help with this.
+Complex grief occurs when there is unfinished emotional business with the individual who passed on.
+Maybe you had a conflict with this person….maybe they abused you when you were a child….maybe you feel guilty for their death.
+Many issues can complicate the grieving process and therapy can help with this.